 Since 2011, government reforms have slowly lowered the value of tenants’ entitlements.
 Most recently, since 2016, rates have been frozen for four years.
 Consequently, LHA rates have failed to keep pace with even the cheapest local rents.

-Shelter’s analysis suggests that a million households in Britain (1,069,517) could be put at risk of homelessness by 2020, unless the freeze on LHA rates is lifted.
+Our analysis suggests that a million households in Britain (1,069,517) could be put at risk of homelessness by 2020, unless the freeze on LHA rates is lifted.
 This is because over a million households, who claim housing benefit, live in an area where there will be a shortfall between the amount of LHA they can claim, and the cost of renting one of the cheapest homes by 2020.
 Once their tenancy ends, they may struggle to find a new one, and be put at risk of homelessness.

 Families try their best to manage, but with few options available to them, they are at increasing risk of rent arrears and eviction.
 Since the LHA cuts began in 2011, the number of homeless households in temporary accommodation has increased from fewer than 49,000 to around 77,000 today.
 The end of a private tenancy has been an increasing cause of homelessness acceptances, rising from 11% to nearly one third of all cases between 2009 and 2017.

-Shelter is calling for the government to end the LHA freeze two years early and rebase rates to the 30th percentile of local rents.
+We’re calling for the government to end the LHA freeze two years early and rebase rates to the 30th percentile of local rents.

-In the longer-term, LHA rates should continue to track the bottom 30th percentile of the market.
-The decision to decouple rates from actual rent inflation in 2013 and link LHA rates to CPI increased the risk that affordability would decline over the long-term, as historically rents have increased faster than headline inflation.
+In the longer term, LHA rates should continue to track the bottom 30th percentile of the market.
+The decision to decouple rates from actual rent inflation in 2013 and link LHA rates to CPI increased the risk that affordability would decline over the long term, as historically rents have increased faster than headline inflation.
 This is vital in ensuring that LHA tenants can access a portion of the local rented market.

-Shelter is asking MPs to write to the Chancellor to ask him to commit to ending the LHA freeze in this Autumn Budget.
+We’re asking MPs to write to the Chancellor to ask him to commit to ending the LHA freeze in this Autumn Budget.
 We also ask MPs to share statistics, information and stories from their own areas about the impact the freeze has had on their constituents.